-- Identify and describe how the physical features affect the human activity of a location. - Name and locate some of the countries and cities of the world and their identifying human and physical characteristics. - Identify and describe the geographical significance of latitude, longitude and the Equator. - Understand some of the reasons for geographical similarities and differences between countries. - Describe and understand key aspects of physical and human geography. - Create maps of locations and identifying patterns.
+- Identify and describe how the physical features affect the human activity of a location. - Name and locate some of the countries and cities of the world and their identifying human and physical characteristics. - Identify and describe the geographical significance of latitude, longitude and the Equator. - Understand some of the reasons for geographical similarities and differences between countries. - Describe and understand key aspects of physical and human geography. - Use the eight points of a compass, six-figure grid references, symbols and key to communicate knowledge of the United Kingdom and the wider world.